colindodsworth/mmart-168-fall2017/hw06/README.md

 • fundamental html & css will always be important, even with changes in usage.

-here’s a bunch of things he (& commenters) mentioned that I wanted to research more:
+Things mentioned that I wanted to research more:
 • ES6+ (semi-recent update to the scripting language & syntax of Javascript, which brought us arrow functions/const/let)
 • State Management (all of the interactive things & how they are all configured at any given moment.) (“Websites will be built by thinking of what state needs to be managed, then building the right stores for that state.” — things like: Which navigation item is active;  Whether a button is disabled or not;  The value of an input;  Which accordion sections are expanded;  When an area is loading;  The user that is logged in and the team they belong to;  Whether the thing the user is working on is published, or a draft;  All the comments on an article and the bits and bobs that make them up;  The currently viewed article and all its metadata;  An array of related articles and the metadata for those;  A list of authors;  An an activity log of recent actions a user has taken)
 • the main deliverable (the end product that the developers turn in?)